BioPhoton/ngRe/README.md

 ```

 **Needs**
-As Angular already provides a DI layer ther is nothing to solve here
+As Angular already provides a DI layer there is nothing to solve here

 ---

 ### Managing the State Structure

-The goal here is to come up with a good slim solution for managing the conponents state as a object.
+The goal here is to come up with a good slim solution for managing the components state as an object.
 The state should be immutable by default and easy to change and receive changes.

 **Simple approach:**